Kmeakin/walrus-report/src/20-reference.md

 existing variables.
 However, the option of mutability is still available if an algorithm cannot easily be expressed with immutability.

-Local variables must be declared and initialized in the same let-statement.
-It is not possible to declare a variable without initializing it and then initialize it by mutating it later.
+Local variables must be declared and initialised in the same let-statement.
+It is not possible to declare a variable without initialising it and then initialise it by mutating it later.
 For a rationale for this design, consider the following C code:
 ```c